The Cadet Collective: Benjamin Fong ’27

 "The Parents Council had actually been considering finding me a way to get down here, which I didn't know at that time,” he said.

 That’s where Robert and Dana Ruble came in.
-The Rubles are this year’s co-presidents of the VMI Parents Council, which provides a link between parents, cadets, and staff at VMI.
+The Rubles were the 2023-24 co-presidents of the VMI Parents Council, which provides a link between parents, cadets, and staff at VMI.
 They offered to get him to Lexington and even went as far as to inform him their son, Sebastian Ruble ’24, was interested in being his dyke (1st Class mentor).

 “All this kindness seemed foreign to me,” he said.
 “The Rubles throughout the year have been very kind to me, have always been there to talk when the Rat Line got tough, connected me with alumni and school resources when needed, and regularly checked in and made sure that I was thriving.
 Many times, I came to them in a tricky situation, whether financially or with family issues and they gave their full support and guidance.”